scc-fixie/fix-patterns/README.md

-# Matching and expanding fix patterns to enableautomatic program repair
+# Expanding Fix Patterns to Enable Automatic Program Repair
-Replication package
+Replication package for the research paper accepted at The 32nd International Symposium on Software Reliability Engineering (ISSRE 2021).

 I. Requirements